marykdb/maryk/core/documentation/datamodel.md

 # What is a DataModel?
-DataModels describe the structure of the data.
-They contain [property definitions](properties/properties.md) which describe what type of data the property contains, how it is validated and other properties that are relevant to the storage.
-Data Objects are created from DataModels which can also validate or serialize these data objects.
+A DataModel is a blueprint that defines the structure of the data.
+It contains [property definitions](properties/properties.md), which specify the type of data, how it should be validated, and other relevant information.
+The property definitions are used to create data objects, which can be validated or serialized.

-## Properties are identified by an index
+## Properties with Unique Identifiers
-To keep data transport and storage optimal all properties are required to have an index integer besides a name to identify the people property.
-This index must stay the same over the entire lifetime of the application.
-This index also obviated the need of reflection in the code implementations.
+To ensure efficient data transport and storage, each property in a DataModel must have both a name and a unique integer index.
+The index is used to identify the property and must remain unchanged throughout the lifetime of the application.
+This index eliminates the need for reflection in code implementation.

 ### Example of a DataModel representing a Person in name and date of birth

-The DataModel is contained within the companion object.
-It contains 3 references to the property definitions.
-The Properties object is there for convenience so it is possible to get each definition in a type strict way.
-All is wrapped within a data class which can be instantiated.
-The data class itself should be immutable.
-The companion object contains methods to validate the model.
-Because this model is a RootDataModel it also contains methods to generate a key.
+Let us consider a simple DataModel for a person, which includes their first + last name and date of birth.

+To define the model within YAML, you create a basic object with a name and you add the names, indices, types and any validations

 **Maryk Model YAML:**
 ```yaml